 - Pack any materials or equipment you will need for the exams the night before your exam takes place.
-For full lists of what you can and can't take with you check out the webpages above. - Make sure you have a bottle of water with you. - Check your exam venues ahead of time to ensure you know where to go and how long it will take you to get there.
+For full lists of what you can and can't take with you check out the in-person guide to exams below. - Make sure you have a bottle of water with you. - Check your exam venues ahead of time to ensure you know where to go and how long it will take you to get there.
 You might be in a different place to your peers taking the same exam so be sure to check your timetable thoroughly.
-You must be at the exam venue 20 minutes before the exam starts so make sure to plan your journey accordingly.
+You must be at the exam venue 20-30 minutes before the exam starts so make sure to plan your journey accordingly.